 A diameter of only 7.2 mm, as well as one of the lightest tourbillons 0.123 grams!

 Ensuring a watch’s reliability is among the toughest engineering challenges in watch technology because, unlike a stationary pendulum clock, the ever-moving wristwatch has to defy gravity, remain impervious to motion, resist changes in temperature and withstand all manners of shock.

-Audemars Piguet has tackled these stabilising issues by fixing a second balance wheel and balance spring assembly on the same axis.
+To tackle stabilising issues and offer greater precision, Audemars Piguet has invented a double balance wheel escapement composed of two balance wheels and balance springs assembled on the same axis.
 Introduced in 2016, this double regulating system oscillates in perfect synchrony to offer better balance and improve a watch’s precision.
 The double balance wheel also has an aesthetic value: the watch’s beating heart can be seen on both sides of the movement, which is extremely valued in Haute Horlogerie today.